Octopus salad with parsley

 How to prepare Octopus salad with parsley

-Cut the tentacles into pieces of approximately 1/2 inch (1 cm) 13.
-Chop off the head and put it all into a bowl.
-To make the sauce: squeeze the lemon 14 to obtain 2 tsp (10 g) of juice, then wash, dab and finely chop the parsley 15.
+Cut the tentacles into pieces around ? inch (1 cm) long 10.
+Chop the head into small pieces as well and place everything in a bowl.
+Move on to the dressing: Squeeze the lemon to get 2 tbsp (10 g) of juice 11, then wash, pat dry, and finely chop the parsley, getting rid of the stems 12.

-Pour the dressing over the octopus 19, stir well 20 and serve your octopus salad with parsley 21!
+Pour the dressing over the octopus 19, mix well 20, and serve your octopus salad with parsley right away 21!

-You can refrigerate the octopus salad with parsley in an airtight container for 1-2 days in the fridge.
-Freezing is not recommended.
+You can keep the octopus salad with parsley in the fridge for 1-2 days in an airtight container.
+Not suitable for freezing.

-If you want to peel the octopus, you can do so easily with a knife after cooking: if you put it under running water, the skin will come off easily without too much resistance.
+If you’d like to skin the octopus, you can do so easily using a knife after it’s cooked: If you put the octopus under running water, the skin will slide off easily and without too much resistance.